 Overall, the airport budgets and balances are struggling due to the excessive AWOS Cost and the lack of increases to the Annual Grant Program, which continues to diminish cash reserves in Operation, Construction and in Maintenance.

 The overall condition of Ruth and Trinity Center airports is fair, Hayfork and Weaverville poor to very poor, and the remaining airport, Hyampom, is in good condition.
-The continuing major issues are addressing airport inspection issues, weed control, and pavement preservation.
+The continuing major issues are addressing airport inspection requirements, weed control, and pavement preservation.

 In summary, here are the major points of each budget: